microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry-distro/README.md

 * service_name - Specifies the [service][service_semantic_convention_doc] name.
 * service_namespace - Specifies the [service][service_semantic_convention_doc] namespace.
 * service_instance_id - Specifies the [service][service_semantic_convention_doc] instance id.
 * disable_logging - If set to `True`, disables collection and export of logging telemetry.
+Defaults to `False`.
 * disable_metrics - If set to `True`, disables collection and export of metric telemetry.
+Defaults to `False`.
 * disable_tracing - If set to `True`, disables collection and export of distributed tracing telemetry.
+Defaults to `False`.
-* logging_level - Specifies the [logging level][logging_level] of the Opentelemetry Logging Handler.
+* logging_level - Specifies the [logging level][logging_level] of the logs you would like to collect for your logging pipeline.
 Defaults to logging.NOTSET.
-* logger_name = Specifies the [logger name][logger_name_hierarchy_doc] under which all logging will be instrumented.
+* logger_name = Specifies the [logger name][logger_name_hierarchy_doc] under which logging will be instrumented.
 Defaults to "" which corresponds to the root logger.
 * logging_export_interval_millis - Specifies the logging export interval in milliseconds.
 Defaults to 5000.
-* metric_readers - Specifies the [metric readers][ot_metric_reader] that you would like to use for your metrics pipeline.
+* metric_readers - Specifies the [metric readers][ot_metric_reader] that you would like to use for your metric pipeline.
 Accepts a list of [metric readers][ot_sdk_python_metric_reader].
 * views - Specifies the list of [views][opentelemetry_specification_view] to configure for the metric pipeline.
 See [here][ot_sdk_python_view_examples] for example usage.
 * sampling_ratio - Specifies the ratio of distributed tracing telemetry to be [sampled][application_insights_sampling].
 Accepted values are in the range [0,1].
 Defaults to 1.0, meaning no telemetry is sampled out.
 * tracing_export_interval_millis - Specifies the distributed tracing export interval in milliseconds.
 Defaults to 5000.